INSIGHT-U.S. farm kids lavish shampoos and drugs on their prize cattle

 But the FDA leaves labeling oversight to state regulators, and state officials in cattle-heavy Texas and elsewhere told Reuters the federal Food and Safety Act does not clearly state that such cautionary warnings on these lower-dosage products are required.
 The FDA disagrees.
 In practice, feed products have been approved for sale without safe-handling instructions.

-When Reuters this autumn purchased a Zilmax-based feed called Zillarator over the Internet, the product arrived in a plastic bucket that bore no safe-handling instructions.
+When Reuters this fall purchased a Zilmax-based feed called Zillarator over the Internet, the product arrived in a plastic bucket that bore no safe-handling instructions.

 Likewise for another Zilmax-based additive called Power Champ.
 Manufacturer Suther Feeds Inc of Frankfort, Kansas, said it consulted with Merck on the language used for its label.
 A state regulator later approved the product's labeling.
 Merck said in a statement that it provided a copy of a standard label template, including the safe-handling language, to Suther Feed.